GoogleCloudPlatform/django-demo-app-unicodex/docs/50-first-deployment.md

 # First Deployment

-*In this section, we'll create our first deployment*
+*In this section, we'll create our first deployment.*

 **We're nearly there!**

 We're up to deploying our project for the first time!

-This is a little bit complicated the first time, but it'll be much easier for every other deployment.
+This is going to be a bit complicated at first, but the work we do here will make every other deployment much simplier.

-You'll remember way back at the [first step](00-test-local.md), we built two images: a `web` image and a `db` image.
+You'll remember way back when we were [testing locally](00-test-local.md) we built two images: a `web` image and a `db` image.

 `db` will be replaced with the proper postgres database we've [already setup](20-setup-sql.md).